 A car accident is a traumatic event and can leave you in a state of shock.
 If you are suffering from loss of smell after the crash, it could be a result of a serious traumatic brain injury, and you should consult a doctor immediately.
 It is possible that you might have suffered traumatic ansomia, or loss of ability to sense odor.
 This condition could be permanent.

-Ansomia is not only an inconvenience, but a safety hazard as well, because you may not be able to smell smoke in case of a fire or you may fail to smell a harmful gas discharge if you work in an industrial workplace.
-In this post, our St. Louis car accident lawyers will discuss traumatic ansomia resulting from car accidents.
+Anosmia is not only an inconvenience, but a safety hazard as well, because you may not be able to smell smoke in case of a fire or you may fail to smell a harmful gas discharge if you work in an industrial workplace.

 How does one suffer loss of smell after a crash related head injury?